Background and structure

 Technical and other requirements

 The programme is predominantly a residential course, but students have the option to make use of the Stellenbosch University's virtual platform, SUNStream (Adobe Connect)or MS Teams to attend the sessions.

-In order to make use of the virtual platform, you should have access to:
+In order to make use of the virtual platform, students should have access to: